We deliver new health stories each week! –> Get stories by email

 CRPS can be caused by a whole host of injuries.

-A car crash, a crush injury at work, or even a fall… it may not be surprising that CRPS can happen after any traumatic injury.
+A car crash, a crush injury at work, or even a fall… it may not be surprising that CRPS can happen after any traumatic injury that might require support from a personal injury attorney like https://valientemott.com/ to file a claim.
 However, it can also happen after other minor or major health events, including routine surgery, infection, amputation, heart attack, or even a sprained ankle.